NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Genes and Mutations.md

 # Gene and Mutation Summary Pages

+Many parts of the GDC website contain links to Gene and Mutation summary pages.
+These pages display information about specific genes and mutations, along with visualizations and data regarding their interactions between themselves and the projects and cases within the GDC.

 ## Gene Summary Page

 The Gene Summary Page describes each gene with mutation data featured at the GDC and provides results related to the analyses that are performed on these genes.